 Ladder of Advocacy — Concentrated Animal Feeding Operations

 Most animal production in the United States comes from concentrated animal feeding operations (CAFOs), also referred to as factory farms.
 Confining hundreds to hundreds of thousands of animals together, often pumped with multiple antibiotics at every meal, poses a significant number of environmental and human health threats that are well documented, such as antibiotic resistance, ease of disease outbreak, and contamination of air and water in the surrounding communities.
-Follow the ladder of advocacy below for different levels that you can take action to say no to CAFOs and join MCE’s CAFO Advocacy Network to receive updates and action items regarding Missouri CAFO activities.
+Follow the ladder of advocacy below for different levels that you can take action to say no to CAFOs and join MCE’s CAFO Action Network to receive updates and action items regarding Missouri CAFO activities.
 You can also support legal action to protect human health and the environment from the threats of CAFOs by making a donation.

 CAFOs Ladder of Advocacy